 Long service awards accrue to employees based on graduated periods of uninterrupted service.
 These benefits accrue over the service life of the employees.
 The charge to the profit and loss account is based on independent actuarial valuation performed using the projected unit credit method.
-Ernest & Young (FRC/2012/NAS/0000000738) was engaged as the independent actuary in the current year.
+HR Nigeria Limited (FRC registration number 00000000738) was engaged as the independent actuary in the current and prior years.
 Actuarial remeasurements are recognised in the profit and loss in the year in which they arise.